rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 Or hit the super key and type virt to bring up the virtual machine icon.

 This will open the virt-manager GUI.

-### Create a Windows virtual machine

-Now we can create our first virtual machine!
-For this example I am creating a Windows 10 Virtual Machine.

 Click on the "New Virtual Machine" Icon.